KhushiiVora/FeedbackSystem/README.md

 ## 🤖 AI Assistance Transparency

-Parts of the backend logic were written with the help of AI tools like ChatGPT.
+Parts of the backend logic were written with the help of AI tools.
 As a beginner in FastAPI, I used AI support to understand the framework better and implement the initial routes and logic efficiently.
 All AI-assisted code was carefully reviewed and adapted to meet the project’s requirements.

 ---